How can you slow down Alzheimer’s disease? Some approaches to try.

 One of the recent treatments is Lecanemab.
 It has shown efficacy in slowing the progression of Alzheimer's disease in clinical trials.
 According to the reported clinical trial outcomes, Lecanemab demonstrated a 27% reduction in cognitive decline over 18 months for patients with early-stage Alzheimer's 2.

 Lecanemab is approved by the FDA in the USA and the MHRA in the UK.
-However, in 2024, its approval application was rejected by the EMA because of the side effects seen in some patients, so the medicine is not yet available in the Netherlands.
+In 2024, its approval application was initially rejected by the EMA, but in November 2024, it was announced that Leqembi will be approved by the EMA.
+However, until the approval becomes official and the medicine becomes available in the Netherlands, a few more months will pass.

 Clinical trial results suggest that Donanemab may slow down cognitive decline in early Alzheimer's patients by as much as 36% over 18 months 3.
 Like Leqembi (lecanemab), the treatment targets amyloid plaques in the brain and aims to reduce their accumulation.

 Neither Lecanemab nor Donanemab are cures for Alzheimer's.
 However, they represent a first step toward slowing down and managing the disease.
-Although neither of the medicines is currently available in the Netherlands, you can buy them for your personal use if you have a prescription from your doctor.
+Although neither of the medicines is currently available in the Netherlands (with Leqembi hopefully coming soon), you can buy them for your personal use if you have a prescription from your doctor.
 This process is called Named Patient Import and Everyone.org can support you every step of the way.

 Lifestyle changes to slow down Alzheimer's disease